Connecting the Dots between Audio and Text without Parallel Data through Visual Knowledge Transfer: Model

 \subsection{Visually pivoted audio and text}

+Differently from image-text and image-audio pairs, which are abundantly available on the web, audio-text data is scarce.
+Instead of Equation~\ref{eq:tri}, in \modelname, we consider a ``bi-bi-modal" loss, which doesn't require AT data.

-We propose \modelname, which aligns audio and text via visual image pivot.
-Our model capitalizes on the availability of VA and VT pairs.
-It follows the bi-bi-modal learning paradigm (see Equation~\ref{eq:bibi}) to learn a tri-modal representation space.
-The image encoder is shared between the VA alignment model (i.e., $\gL_{cst}(V, A)$) and the VT alignment model (i.e., $\gL_{cst}(V, T)$) and thus connects audio and text in the tri-modal embedding space implicitly.
+The image encoder is shared between the VA alignment model (i.e., $\gL_{cst}(V, A)$) and the VT alignment model (i.e., $\gL_{cst}(V, T)$) and thus provides a zero-resource connection between audio and text in the tri-modal embedding space implicitly.